YannDubs/website_old/_glossary/RL.md

 *In Reinforcement Learning (RL), the sequential decision-making algorithm (an agent) **interacts** with an environment it is **uncertain** about.
 The agent learns to map situations to actions to maximize a long term reward.
-During training, the action it choses are evaluated rather than instructed.*
+During training, the action it chooses are evaluated rather than instructed.*

 :school_satchel: <span class='example'> Example</span>: Games can very naturally be framed in a RL framework.
 For example, when playing tennis you are not told how good every movement you make is, but you are given a certain reward if you win the whole game.